cy-xu/cosmic-conn/docs/README.rst

 Cosmic-CoNN is an end-to-end solution to help tackle the cosmic ray (CR) detection problem in CCD-captured astronomical images.
 It includes a deep-learning framework, high-performance CR detection models, a new dataset, and a suite of tools to use to the models, shown in the figure above:

-1. A large, diverse CR dataset (over 4,500 scientific observations!) using data from `Las Cumbres Observatory <https://lco.global/>`_ (LCO) global telescope network's 23 instruments.
+1. `LCO CR dataset <https://zenodo.org/record/5034763>`_, a large, diverse cosmic ray dataset  consists of over 4,500 scientific images from `Las Cumbres Observatory <https://lco.global/>`_ (LCO) global telescope network's 23 instruments.
+CRs are labeled accurately and consistently across many diverse observations from various instruments.
+To the best of our knowledge, this is the largest dataset of its kind.

 2. A `PyTorch <https://pytorch.org/>`_ deep-learning framework that trains generic, robust CR detection models for ground- and space-based imaging data, as well as spectroscopic observations.

-3. A suite of tools includings console commands, a web app, and Python APIs that make deep-learning models widely accessible to astronomers.
+3. A suite of tools includings console commands, a web app, and Python APIs to make deep-learning models easily accessible to astronomers.

 .. figure:: /_static/fig11_gemini_results_demo.png
         :alt: Detection demo on Gemini data